 No one has favorited this theater yet

-When I was growing up I usually went to the Dorchester Theater.
+By 1926 the Dorchester Theatre was operated by E.M.
+Loew’s Theaters Inc. When I was growing up I usually went to the Dorchester Theater.
 A noisy darkened “zoo” with sticky floors, nasty ushers, and uncomfortable seats, but I loved it.
 The Dorchester Theatre was located on the corner of Park Street and Dorchester Avenue in the Fields Corner district of Dorchester, Massachusetts.

 Later, however, we also went to the Fields Corner, Codman Square and Adams Theaters.